 Have fun with your harvest — and don’t let a single leaf (or flower) go to waste.
+Make your own herb-infused vinegar to preserve and enjoy herbs through the seasons.

 Thoughtfully stored herbs stretch the flavors of spring and summer into the darker days of the year, and with them comes a lightness of spirit along with the many health benefits of fresh herbs.
-Honestly, they’re the best sort of medicine for body and spirit.

 Dry, freeze, or store them in oil.
 Flavor sugars, add them to butter, make your own teas, and infuse them in vinegar.

 And it’s honestly a cinch to use any one of these methods for preserving and storing your harvest.
-To make your own herb infused vinegar, all you need are the herbs themselves, your vinegar of choice, and a set of clean jars.
+To make your own herb-infused vinegar, all you need are the herbs themselves, your vinegar of choice, and a set of clean jars.

 Make Your Own Herb Infused Vinegar